paloukari/NIH-Chest-X-rays-Classification/README.md

 ![Image Size Table](images/image_size_table.png)

 The above table shows image size resolution.
 Mobile net was designed for (224 x 224).
 VGG19 was also designed with a native resolution of (224 x 224).
-However, inceptionV3 resnet was designed with a resolution of (299 x 299).
+However, inceptionV3 `1111111111111111111` was designed with a resolution of (299 x 299).
 We might expect no improvement in performance beyond the initial design of the network.
 However, model performance will be dependent upon the particular data set that is being used.
-We do in fact see the best perofmrance with images of size (512 x 512).
+We do in fact see the best performance with images of size (512 x 512).
 While in comparison, (224 x 224) appears to over-train and result in decreasing performance with validation loss.
 Intuitively, we also observe that low resolution images such as (64 x 64) have strictly worse performance.

 Therefore, we will go forward with a resolution of (512 x 512), knowing with confidence that we should get results at least as good as using the native resolution of the various models (299 x 299).

 Initially we trained the model making use of grayscale images, as X-ray medical images can typically be inferred to not have significant information present in the color channels.
 However, this is an assumption that we also test.
-Kanan and Cottrell show that the information present in RGB channels and the algorithm used to produce greyscale can be meaningful.
+Kanan and Cottrell show that the information present in RGB channels and the algorithm used to produce grayscale can be meaningful.

 ![Grey Scale and RGB from Journal](images/journal.pone.0029740.g001.png)